Spooked by defaults, China banks begin retreat from risk

 And as companies bend the rules, risks shift outside the banking system into the universe of networks of seemingly unrelated firms connected by murky financial deals.

-For example, trade loans subsidized by the government to help selected sectors are quietly re-directed by companies to other unrelated businesses, firms say.
+For example, trade loans subsidised by the government to help selected sectors are quietly re-directed by companies to other unrelated businesses, firms say.
 New financing methods also emerge as easy credit dries up.

-The latest plan hatched by a cash-strapped aluminum end-user involves having banks buy the metal and re-selling it to firms who pay out monthly loan plus interest.
+The latest plan hatched by a cash-strapped aluminium end-user involves having banks buy the metal and re-selling it to firms who pay out monthly loan plus interest.

-Others such as Xiamen C&D Inc (600153.SS), an import and export firm, are directly cashing in on firms' thirst for funds.
+Others such as Xiamen C&D Inc, an import and export firm, are directly cashing in on firms' thirst for funds.

 Xiamen C&D, which borrows at less than 6 percent per year is offering loans of several hundred thousand yuan to smaller firms at 7-8 percent, said Lin Mao, the secretary of Xiamen's board of directors.